lancepants/notes/ipv6.rst

 -------
 - Tools like ip need the -6 argument to do shit. eg: ip -6 r
 - With ping6 on linux you need to specify the interface you'd like to ping from (when pinging link-local addresses anyways).
 Eg: ping6 -I 172-br0 fe80::1
-- No cisco/have a linux or unix based router? "radvd" is the thing to use.
+- No cisco, or have a linux or unix based router? "radvd" is the thing to use.
 Check it out
 - On your linux/unix router, after you change your link local address (to something easier, like fe80::1) and remove your old one, restart radvd or it won't hand out adverts/gateway properly.